textileio/community/docs/tutorials/hub/user-login-endpoint.md

 ## Create the server

 In our project setup, our main server is defined in `src/index.ts`.
-Unlike the `getToken` example, our server needs to handle two-way communication with the client during token generation.
-First, the client will make a request, next the server will initiate the request with the Hub and receive an identity challenge.
-Next, the server will pass the challenge to the client to prove they the owner of the private-key.
-The client will provide a challenge signature back to the server which passes it on to the Hub.
-If successful, a token is generated for the user.
+Unlike the [simple credentials example](simple-credentials-endpoint.md), our server needs to handle two-way communication with the client during identity verification.
+The flow is as follows:

+* First, the **client** will make a request login.
+* The **server** will initiate the request with the Hub and get back an identity challenge.
+* The **server** will pass the challenge to the **client**.
+* The **client** will confirm they own their private key by signing the challenge and passing it back to the **server**
+* The **server** which passes it on to the Hub.
+* If successful, a token is generated for the user.
+* If successful, the **server* generates API credentials and passes credentials, token, and API key back to the **client**.
+* Now, the **client** can use the Hub APIs directly!

-In the example below, we use `websockets` to enable this multi-step communication between the server and the client.
+It sounds complicated, but you'll see it happens very fast with only a few lines of code.
+In our example, we use `websockets` to enable the multi-step communication between the server and the client.

 ```typescript
 /** Provides nodejs access to a global Websocket value, required by Hub API */